 4. Viral constructs to target specific therapeutic candidates for gene therapy approaches

 5. Gene expression profiling

-6. High-throughput drug screening
+6. High-throughput drug screening for precision medicine approaches

 1. The use of AI tools to identify new therapeutic targets